-This is a one-semester, three-credit course that consists of reading, research, and assignments completed in one-on-one consultation with an adviser.
+This is a one-semester, three-credit course that consists of reading, research, and assignments completed in one-on-one consultation with a Director.

 Important: Students may register for this course only after their thesis topic is approved by the thesis coordinator.
 See the Important Dates section of our Application page for thesis application deadlines.

-Students will hone their thesis topic, develop an extensive reading list, write four literature reviews, produce a sizable annotated bibliography, and write a prospectus for the proposed Master’s Thesis.
+Students will hone their thesis topic, develop an extensive reading list, write four secondary sources reports, produce a sizable annotated bibliography, and write a prospectus for the proposed Master’s Thesis.
 Throughout the process, students will apply theoretical rigor and critical analysis to their readings and research in order to develop an original thesis argument.

 This course is a chance for the student to take all of the knowledge and skills he or she has learned during the previous Signum M.A. courses and apply them to a focused, long-term research project.